pachyderm/pachyderm-gha/README.md

 ## Customizing this Project

 You can also use this repository as a template for your own project.
-The [workflow](./.github/workflows/push.yaml) controls the tasks to be executed for the GitHub action and [pachyderm-github-action](./pachyderm-github-action) tells the action how and what to communicate with Pachyderm.
-The 4 stages in the workflow are:
+There are two main files that dictate the behavior of the GitHub Action.
+The workflow definition, `push.yaml`, and the action definition, `action.yaml`.

+### Workflow File

+The workflow in the [push.yaml](./.github/workflows/push.yaml) specifies the tasks to be executed when a GitHub event occurs.

+Every pipeline in Pachyderm uses a Docker image to operate on the data, so we use GitHub Actions to update our pipelines with a new Docker image when new code is committed.

+Note: We can also add or modify the workflow to run on any other [GitHub event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+In this example, our Pachyderm Action runs on the push event.

+Our `push.yaml` file is defined to perform the following steps:

 1. Log into DockerHub using the GitHub secrets, `DOCKERHUB_TOKEN` and `DOCKERHUB_USERNAME`.
 2. Build the Docker image used by the pipelines.